 Best Sights to See in Los Angeles

-In a city this big, there are no shortage of things to see and do.
+In a city this big, there is no shortage of things to see and do.
 That’s why it was quite difficult to pick out our favourites, but we managed…..just.

 The Last Bookstore